NAUbackup/VmBackup/README.md

    all be written to a common area, if desired.
 That way, local as well as pooled SRs can be handled.
  - Backups can be run manually whenever desired, in addition to any scheduled backups.
- - The required free space at any given time is sufficient room to hold a complete snapshot of a VM and all its associated VDIs plus 5 MB.
-Snapshots created in the backup process are reliably deleted when the operation has completed.
+ - The SR where VDI is located requires sufficient free space to hold a complete snapshot of a VM.
+Snapshots created in the backup process are deleted when the vm-export has completed.
  - Optionally, if pool_db_backup=1 then the pool state backup occurs via the 'xe pool-dump-database' command.
-Alternatively, compression can be performed asynchronously by the user creating, for example, an independent cron job.
+ - Optionally, compression of the vm-export file can be performed in the background after each VM backup is completed by an independent user supplied cron job.

 COMMAND LINE USAGE:
  Typical Usage w/ config file for multiple vm backups: